Stone Cold poster

 The inciting incident occurs at 12 minutes when The FBI offers Joe a deal: go undercover in the Brotherhood motorcycle gang or face prison time for his previous rule-breaking.
 His normal life as a cop is over either way..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Joe makes the active choice to accept the mission and commits to becoming "John Stone."
+This indicates the protagonist's commitment to Joe makes the active choice to accept the mission and commits to becoming "John Stone."
 He enters the world of the Brotherhood, staging his introduction by helping gang member Ice during a bar confrontation., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory: Joe is fully accepted into the Brotherhood inner circle and learns the complete details of the Supreme Court attack plan.
+Of particular interest, this crucial beat False victory: Joe is fully accepted into the Brotherhood inner circle and learns the complete details of the Supreme Court attack plan.
 He seems to have succeeded in his mission, but he's now in too deep - the gang trusts him completely., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 69 minutes (75% through) represents the emotional nadir.
 Here, Joe's cover is blown when his true identity is discovered.
 His FBI handler is killed by the Brotherhood, and gang members he'd befriended turn on him.
-The mission has failed and Joe barely escapes with his life - hunted by both the gang and facing a massacre he can't stop., indicates the protagonist at their lowest point.
+The mission has failed and Joe barely escapes with his life - hunted by both the gang and facing a massacre he can't stop., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 74 minutes initiates the final act resolution at 80% of the runtime.
 Joe realizes he must stop the Brotherhood himself, not as a cop or undercover agent, but as himself - combining his knowledge of their plan with his natural reckless courage.
 He chooses to act alone and embrace who he really is., demonstrating the transformation achieved throughout the journey.